vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 naka plant is Madana himself; TT 120-121; VKK 529-531.
 Damanabhanji-14th of Cai. śu. is so-called; pūjā of Kāma with

 all parts (roots, trunk and foliage ) of damanaka plant (Artimisia Indika); KV 469, VKK 531.
 Vide E. I. vol. 23 p.
-186 for the erection of a shrine to Vindhyeśvara Siva on Damanakacaturdaśi in samvat 1294 (Thursday, 12th March
+186 for the erection of a shrine to Vindhyeśvara Śiva on Damanakacaturdaśi in samvat 1294 (Thursday, 12th March

 1237).
 Damanakamahot sava—on 14th of Cai. śu.; tithi; pūjā of Viṣṇu